 - Admin Fee Type - If you have created admin fees, check the boxes for the fee types that you want to apply to the fund.

-- Admin Fee Account - The default account that will be charged to cover the admin fees associated with the fund.
+Admin Fee Account - The account that will pay the admin fees associated with the fund.

 - If blank, admin fees will be charged to the bank or investment account with the largest balance.